Cling To His Divine Nature

 Like and Share This:

 Peace.
 Love.
-Go Forth and Remind God.
+Go Forth and Remember Your Relationship With God.

 Back to Spiritual Warfare?